Mim1991/Code-Challenge/README.md

+# Code Challenge

+I've included my code for the three tests in the index.js file with some unit tests using jest.

 # Limesharp Developer Test

 Please, **don't fork this repo**, clone it or download it locally and then commit changes after each task into a new repo of your own, and send us the link.
 We will get back to you shortly.